Bethenny Frankel Spotted Out With Daughter Amid Battle With Stalker Jason Hoppy

 Frankel then contacted the police, saying that she feared for her safety.

-Bethenny Frankel claimed that her ex-husband had been sending her “hundreds” of emails, phone calls, and FaceTime calls, despite a cease and desist letter having been sent to him.
+Bethenny Frankel claimed that her ex-husband had been sending her “hundreds” of emails, phone calls, and FaceTime calls despite a cease and desist letter having been sent to him.

 Hoppy, who starred on Bethenny Frankel’s RHONY spin-off series, Bethenny Getting Married and Bethenny Ever After, had apparently been reaching out to the reality star’s friends and business associates at Bravo.